Sections Of This Article:

 Whether an element of a watch is decorative depends on if it’s fundamental to what the watch is, or if it is an additional element, with there being degrees of how decorative an element of a watch is.
 Of course, a judgment on what a watch really “is”, is, to some extent at least, a matter of personal opinion.

 Collaborations between an artist and a watchmaker don’t really result in something which is, as a whole, a unique new piece of art.
-Most of them are more accurately seen as a watch with some art in it or on it, i.e. an act of addition, i.e. decoration, such as with the fascinating Swatch artist collaborations:
+Most of them are more accurately seen as a watch with some art in it or on it, i.e. an act of addition, or decoration, such as with the fascinating Swatch artist collaborations:

 Art Has Special Focus